sourcegraph/handbook/content/departments/product-engineering/product/onboarding/index.md

   - One of our values is to be [open and transparent](../../../../company-info-and-process/values/index.md#open-and-transparent)
   - Good reasons for things to be private: sensitive customer information, sensitive personal information
   - If you see a "request permission" page for some doc or other resource, it is a mistake.
 Just ask to be granted access to it (and make a PR to update the handbook so the next person starting is granted access to that system).
-  - When you have a question, try to ask publically.
+  - When you have a question, try to ask publicly.
 Other people probably have the same question.
   - In a DM a teammate might say: "Do you mind asking this publically?
 I'll answer there".
 You can use this phrase too to help generate open conversations.
 - Unlike at many companies, it is OK (and important) to call out when we did something poorly or when something doesn't go well (e.g., a sales pitch falls flat).
 That helps us be real and do it better in the future.